-The problem is, there's a whole lot information out there and it's often convoluted, contradictory and confusing.
+The problem is, there's a whole lot of information out there, and it's often convoluted, contradictory, and confusing.
 (Especially when you're new to men's skincare and grooming routines!)

 So we wrote this guide to help you figure out the best men's face scrub for you.

-So before you spend your hard earned cash on the latest men's exfoliator or face scrub for men - sit down, grab a coffee and make sure you read this blog.
+So before you spend your hard-earned cash on the latest men's exfoliator or men's face scrubs - sit down, grab a coffee and make sure you read this blog.

-Oh - and before we start - if you have questions about men's grooming or if you just need advice - click here to drop us an email.
+Oh - and before we start - if you have questions about men's grooming or need advice - click here to drop us an email.
 We'll always get back to you personally.

 Are face scrubs exfoliators?

-Men's face scrubs and exfoliators are designed to remove dead skin cells from the outermost layer of your skin.
+Men's face scrubs and exfoliators remove dead skin cells from the outermost layer of your skin.

-If dead skin cells are not removed, you risk clogged pores which can lead to breakouts and bacterial infection.
+If you don't remove dead skin cells, you risk clogged pores, leading to breakouts and bacterial infection.
 A build-up of dead skin cells also leads to dull skin.

-An exfoliator is a chemical agent which removes dead cells from the surface of the skin.
-This is known as a chemical exfoliator (it dissolves dead skin cells using enzymes or acids).
+An exfoliator is a chemical agent that removes dead cells from the surface of the skin.
+It's known as a chemical exfoliator (it dissolves dead skin cells using enzymes or acids).